SEDenmarkLab/BOX_VMA/descriptors/README.txt

 The ASO/AEIF descriptors for modelling and the focused analogue descriptors for those workflows are also provided here.
 These were calculated with ccheminfolib.
-Modelling descriptors with zero variance or with correlation coefficient > 0.95 have been omitted.
+Modelling descriptors with zero variance or with correlation coefficient > 0.95 have been omitted, and were then MinMax scaled.

 In fa_lib_only, there are example scripts for calculating the kmeans (Kmeans.py) and generating the elbow plot (make_elbow.py).